 Estimated Reading Time: 9 Minutes

-I’ve worked eight hours today and just don’t feel like doing anything that involves cooking, cleaning, laundry, or toys.
-So I order pizza and we turn on a movie.
-For a few moments I feel at peace.
+Just kidding, but seriously I’ve worked eight hours today and just don’t feel like doing anything that involves cooking, cleaning, laundry, or toys.
+Is there a “get out of jail free” version of motherhood?

-Then I think about everything that has to be done, and I feel this instant pressure that it needs to get done RIGHT NOW.
-The laundry bin is full, and the second one is filling up.
-I tell myself “IT’S OK, Holly.”, but to me it is the end of the world.
+Then I thought about everything that had to be done, and I felt this instant pressure at that moment that everything needed to get done RIGHT NOW.
+The laundry bin was full, and the second one was filling up.

 Especially at the beginning of the week.
 There’s no such thing as #MondayMotivation.
 (Even though I hashtag that every Monday.)
 The struggle to be not just successful in work but also successful as a wife and mother can have women being pulled in different directions.
 There never seems to be enough time.